EBRSO deputy-in-training terminated and arrested for arson, malfeasance after alleged insurance fraud

 BATON ROUGE - An East Baton Rouge Sheriff's Office deputy-in-training was terminated and arrested for arson and malfeasance after he allegedly paid someone to damage his car for an insurance payout.

-According to an affidavit, Otis Williams was arrested for two counts of aggravated arson, arson with the intent to defraud and malfeasance in office.
+According to an affidavit, Otis Williams, 45, was arrested for two counts of aggravated arson, arson with the intent to defraud and malfeasance in office.
 Williams was a sworn, commissioned law enforcement officer with the EBRSO since Jan.
 30, 2024.

 On Aug.
 4, 2024, Williams' vehicle caught fire at a local business on Siegen Lane.
 The fire also damaged a vehicle next to his.
 The affidavit says the St. George Fire Department investigated it as arson and arrested McConnell Williams.